holmesrichards/herovco/README.md

 **Untested hardware and software — Do not assume anything works!**

 For the most part this draws on two other designs.
-Mainly it's taken from the [Kassutronics VCO 3340](https://kassu2000.blogspot.com/2018/06/vco-3340.html) , which among other nice features has gain stages to give uniform output amplitudes for the various wave shapes, and has a tri to sin shaper for a sin wave output.
+Mainly it's taken from the [Kassutronics VCO 3340](https://kassu2000.blogspot.com/2018/06/vco-3340.html), which among other nice features has gain stages to give uniform output amplitudes for the various wave shapes, and has a tri to sin shaper for a sin wave output.

 However the inputs and controls are based more or less on the [LMNC 1222](https://www.lookmumnocomputer.com/1222-performance-vco).
 The octave switch is expanded to 9 positions.
 (11 positions is tempting but tuning may require intentionally setting the reference voltage to a slightly different value, and using a trimmer to voltage divide a 10 V reference down to ~8 V seemed easiest.)
 The pulse wave knob range is expanded.

+The design specifies and assumes the AS3340A, an improvement to the AS3340.

 ## Modifications from Kassutronics: